ZopaPublic/react-components/src/components/molecules/NumberLockUps/NumberLockUps.md

 ### Summary

-Display a numerical value with a title
+Display a numerical value with a title.
+The component will auto format the value and options can be modified using [Intl.NumberFormat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat)

 ### Examples